Spectacular Spring Flower Bulbs to Plant in Fall

 Generally speaking, higher-quality bulbs are bigger (for their type) and will flower more profusely.
 Second-rate bulbs don't germinate as often, have smaller blooms, and often don't return year after year.

 Good bulbs should be fresh and firm, not brittle or rotted or moldy.
 Also, choose bulbs with intact husks to better fight any disease.
 When you receive bulbs, plant immediately or store in a cool, dark, dry place at around 60° to 65°F. Temperatures above 70°F. may damage the flower buds.

 Do you have voles or squirrels or deer?
 We would consider the beautiful tulip and the delicate crocus off your list.
-Or, consider planting your bulbs in a “cage” fashioned with chicken wire.
-Also, check out our tips for preventing vole damage and squirrel damage.
-Or try planting some rodent-proof bulbs.
+Or, consider planting your bulbs in a "cage" fashioned with chicken wire.
+Also, see our article on rodent-proof bulbs.

 We prefer daffodils over any other bulbs because squirrels, deer, and chipmunks leave them alone!
 Daffodils come in many colors, not just yellow (pink, orange, white, multi-colored) and their flowers range from trumpets to flat rings to little rose-like cups.
 They grow best in well-draining soil that has been amended with organic matter or compost.
 They should be planted at least 6 inches deep and 6 inches apart.
 They look great in large drifts in groundcover beds or in meadows or planted under hostas.

 See the Almanac's Daffodil Growing Guide.

 - Jonquils is the term usually used for a specific type of daffodil known as Narcissus jonquilla.
 They have tiny blooms and naturalize.
 They're one of the first flowers to bloom—and look especially lovely when planted in a grove or field together.

 * Do NOT plant if deer are a problem.